 A networked computer system may not be constrained to a single organisation(2).
-In an inter-organisational system, computer security benefits each organisation.
-Electronic commerce by definition is inter-organisational and effective security is essential to its success(3).
-Security on the buyer's system also benefits the seller as the buyer's system is less likely to be used for fraud, or otherwise negatively affect the seller, and vice-versa.
+In mer-organisational system, computer security benefits each organisation.
+Electronic by definition is inter-organisational and effective security is essential to its (3).
+Security on the buyer's system also benefits the seller as the buyer's system is less be used for fraud, or otherwise negatively affect the seller, and vice-versa.

-If a system has external users then its owners have a responsibility [NIST95] to share appropriate knowledge about the existence and general extent of security measures so that other users can be confident that the system is adequately secure.
-In addition to sharing information about security, organisation managers "should act in a timely, co-ordinated manner to prevent and to respond to breaches of security" [NIST95] to help prevent damage to others.
+If a system has external users then its owners have a responsibility [NIST95] to share appriate knowledge about the existence and general extent of security measures so that other users can be confident that the system is adequately secure.
+In addition to sharing mormation about security, organisation managers "should act in a timely, co-ordinated more to prevent and to respond to breaches of security" [NIST95] to help prevent damage to others.